TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

  * **Column**: Column number of the plot.
  * **Replicate**: Replicate number of the plot.
  * **Rack**: Rack number of the plot.
- * **Accession**: Accession name, currently the Germplasm Resource Unit of the John Innes Centre, can be empty, more genbanks will be added.
+ * **Accession**: Accession name, currently the Germplasm Resource Unit of the John Innes Centre, can be empty, more gene banks will be added.
+If the accession can be found in the GRU, it will change the background colour to green otherwise it will be blue.
  * **Comment**: Any comments for the plot.
  * **and measured variables columns**: Extra columns you added with the method below: